Vinay-Pratap-Singh/30-Days-of-JavaScript-Leetcode/readme.md

     },
   };
 }

-/**
- * const counter = createCounter(5)
- * counter.increment(); // 6
- * counter.reset(); // 5
- * counter.decrement(); // 4
- */
 ```

 ### Explanation

-The problem expect to return an object which should consists of three function i.e increment(), decrement() and reset().
-As the name suggest increment will increase the value by 1 and return similar goes for the decrement but just will decrease by 1 and reset will reset the value to the initial value which is passed as an argument in the createCounter function.
-This problem will be solved using the closure in JavaScript.

-So inside the createCounter function first we will declare a variable named value which will hold the initial value init in it.
-After that we will return an object and will increase and decrease the value by 1 for increment and decrement and will return the value variable from it as these will form a closure with the value variable.
-Also for reset we will assign the init to value variable and will return the init or value both is fine.
+- The createCounter function takes an initial value init and returns an object with three functions: increment, decrement, and reset.
+- The value variable is used to store the current value of the counter.
+- increment: Increases the current value by 1 and returns the updated value.
+- decrement: Reduces the current value by 1 and returns the updated value.
+- reset: Sets the current value to the initial value (init) and returns it.

+### Time Complexity

+The time complexity of all three functions (increment, decrement, and reset) is constant O(1).
+Each function performs a fixed number of operations regardless of the input size.

+### Space Complexity

+The space complexity is O(1) as there is a constant amount of space used.
+The value variable is the only significant memory usage, and it does not depend on the input size.

 ## 05 Apply Transform Over Each Element in Array